joseanmont/voipms-api/README.md

 VOIPMS_API_PASSWORD = "Your VoIP.ms API password"
 ```

-However, you can also add your credentials or add custom credentials by using the class VoipMsClient from the module "voipms_client".
+However, you can also add your credentials or use different credentials by using the class VoipMsClient.
 Here is an example:

 ```
-vms_client = VoipMsClient(username="me@email.com", password="your VoIP.ms API password")
+from voipms_api import VoipMsClient vms_client = VoipMsClient(username="me@email.com", password="your VoIP.ms API password")
 ```